misheska/basebox-packer/README.md

 =======

 Packer definitions for vagrant VirtualBox and VMware baseboxes.
-These are the vagrant baseboxes I use for my own personal projents.
+These are the vagrant baseboxes I use for my own personal projects.
 This project is run against a private Jenkins instance, and as template definitions are added and/or updated, links to the generated images are added below: